Further education and training are often an important part of the transition to adulthood.

 Trade Schools

 Some students want to go to a trade school, to learn a specific trade.
 There are some trade schools located in community college programs, and there are private trade schools as well.
+(Please see Transition Planning: Teens and Tweens, Regional Occupational Centers and Programs, for opportunities for high school students.)
 If the trade school is at a federally funded college, they are required to provide appropriate accommodations for students who are continuing their education and training.
 See Trade Schools, Colleges, and Universities and What is a Trade School for more information.

 Self-Advocacy and Education

-It is important for the student to know what their support needs are, and how to ask for them.
-If the student chooses to, it’s up to the student to tell the office for students with disabilities that they have a disability and let them know what they need to be successful.
-Some offices for students with disabilities will be able to help the students who aren’t sure what they need to be successful, but some offices are not. able to do that.
+It is important for the student to know what their support needs are and how to ask for them.
+It’s up to the student to tell the office for students with disabilities that they have a disability and let them know what they need to be successful.
+Some offices for students with disabilities, but not all, will be able to help the students who aren’t sure what they need to be successful.
 There are no IEPs in college or trade school!
 It is up to the student, not the parent, to ask for what they need.
+Learn more about this is in Connections California: Self-Advocacy.

 Department of Rehabilitation